switer/jsinspector/README.md

 ![jsinspector](http://switer.github.io/live/images/jsinspector.png)
 ===================================================================
 Synchronize DOMContent, Console(logs) and Errors from remote browser.
-It likes a simple web projection.
+It makes a web projection.
 You can use for remote demonstration or debugging mobile web app.

 ## Usage